-Remember to take care of yourselves during the patient’s recovery process.
+Remember to take care of yourself while your friend or family member is recovering.
 This can be an overwhelming and stressful time.
 Please take the time to eat properly, get an adequate amount of sleep and take some time away from the hospital.
 This will enable you to provide the best healing support for your loved one.
 The nursing staff can direct you toward our many support services if you need assistance.

 Communicating With Staff

 It is best if you designate 1 or 2 family members to be the primary point of contact for the nurse.
 Having a family spokesperson decreases the time needed for repeated explanations and allows the doctors and nurses a chance to get to know one person well.
 The spokesperson can then be responsible for relaying information to the rest of the family members and friends.

 We encourage you to keep a notebook handy.
 The notebook is a useful tool to keep track of questions that you may want to ask or information that you would like to share with family members.

 If you have any problems or concerns, please contact the patient's nurse, the CCU nurse manager or the house supervisor as soon as possible.
 We would like to address problems as quickly as we can.
 Our goal is for the patients and visitors to have a very good experience during their stay with us.